Cēsis – Līgatne

 We keep our way down the forest road over Raksupe.
 We will take the next 3 km without cutting this road.
 At times, the road gets narrow as a trail.
 When forest ends, several farms open to our view and the road joins the other rural path.
 Walking just past a large and old farm, we come to the main road, which we cross a little to the right, and turn to the left in the direction of the mark “Zvartes iezis 1.7 km”.

-In the information center of Zvartes iezis it is possible to buy coffee, drinks or food, there are campsites available for a short rest.
-We continue our way along the information center, following the sign “Raganu plava”.
+After parking place Zvartes Iezis, we continue our way along the information center, following the sign “Raganu plava”.
 Along the path along the edge of the hill, we come close to the river and turn to the right before the river following the direction indicator “Amata” 2.5 km.
 Here we go down the very picturesque nature path of Amata river.
 At the end of the path, we arrive at the boat campsite, clinging to the left, we walk out on the road and turn left across the Amata River.

 Along this road we go the next 4.5 km till we reach the Skalupes, which is the village of the Rehabilitation Centre of Ligatne.
 Before the residential home, we take the path which separates to the right, turns down it and heads along the garages toward the rehabilitation center park.
 When in the park we take the path, what leads us behind the center building, walk it until we reach the direction sign to “Ligatnes parceltuve”.
 We follow it and turn to the left before the barrier, down the forest path.
 The main path walks closer to the metal fence, walking down it to the bridge across the creek, crossing the bridge and walking up the hill turn to the left.
 As the path splits, we follow the direction “Ligatnes pilseta 3.5 km”.